Non-Disclosure Agreement

 Are NDAs enforceable in court?

-Yes, NDAs are legally binding contracts, and courts generally enforce them if the terms are clear, reasonable, and the agreement is properly executed.
+Yes, NDAs are legally binding contracts, and courts generally apply them if the terms are clear, reasonable, and the agreement is duly executed.

 Can an NDA be mutual?

-Yes, a mutual or bilateral NDA is when both parties exchange confidential information and agree to keep each other's information confidential.
-This ensures a balanced and reciprocal protection of sensitive information.
+Yes, a collective or bilateral NDA is when both parties exchange confidential information and agree to keep each other's information confidential.
+This ensures a balanced and complementary protection of sensitive information.

 Do NDAs have to be written by lawyers?